Compare Quotes From Merchant Account Providers, Today.

 Stripe is probably the most versatile payment gateway provider on this list.
 With its various integrations, range of card machines, multiple ways of accepting payments, and ability to slot right into your existing systems, it’s a strong contender for your business.
 What’s more, its lack of monthly fees boosts its affordability for smaller businesses.

-Its choice of six card machines and mobile apps means whether your business needs a small portable card reader, a mobile app, or a large machine to pair with an EPOS system, Stripe is well-placed to suit your requirements.
+Its choice of six card machines and mobile apps means that whether your business needs a small portable card reader, a mobile app, or a large machine to pair with an EPOS system, Stripe is well-placed to suit your requirements.

 How Much Does Stripe Cost?

 Stripe charges different transaction fees depending on how the payment is made and where it happens.
-For businesses that operate solely in the UK, there’s a 1.4% + 10p charge for in-person payments and 1.5% + 20p payment for online payments.
+For businesses that operate solely in the UK, there’s a 1.4% + 10p charge for in-person payments and 1.5% + 20p charge for online payments.

 You do pay a higher rate on certain card payments, like those made with commercial, corporate or business cards.
 For these kinds of payments, you pay a 1.9% + 20p.